-- Students: - Face Coverings: All Early Childhood and Elementary students will wear face coverings as they are able throughout the day. - Campus Transitions: The children will stay in their classroom, in their classroom's outdoor work space, or on the playground at designated times, throughout the entire day.
-If necessary, teachers will coordinate movement of children around campus using walkie talkies. - Celebrations: Celebrations of any kind, such as birthdays and holidays, will be enjoyed in the individual class inside the classrooms or outside with social distancing. - Faculty and Staff: - Social Distancing: - Staff and faculty are encouraged to social distance from the students and one another throughout the day.
-The level of distancing between students and teachers may vary depending on the age of the child. - Communication will be by computer, phone, or walkie talkie as much as possible. - Face Coverings: Faculty and staff will wear face coverings whenever possible. - Hand washing: Faculty and staff are encouraged to wash their hands often, according to our workplace protocols.
-Specific times when they should wash their hands include: - Transitioning from room to room - After using the restroom - After sneezing, coughing, or nose blowing - Before and after eating - After touching commonly used surfaces - If it is necessary for them to be in contact with a student.
+- Students: - Face Coverings: Students 2-years old and above will wear face coverings as they are able throughout the day.
+We do not allow masks that have exhalation valves or vents or neck gaiters as face coverings on campus. - Campus Transitions: The children will stay in their classroom, in their classroom's outdoor work space, or on the playground at designated times, throughout the entire day.
+If necessary, teachers will coordinate movement of children around campus using walkie talkies. - Celebrations: Celebrations of any kind, such as birthdays and holidays, will be enjoyed in the individual class inside the classrooms or outside with social distancing.

+• Faculty and Staff:

+- Social Distancing:

+- Staff and faculty are encouraged to social distance from the students and one another throughout the day.
+The level of distancing between students and teachers may vary depending on the age of the child.

+- Communication will be by computer, phone, or walkie talkie as much as possible.

+- Face Coverings: Faculty and staff will wear face coverings whenever possible.
+We do not allow masks that have exhalation valves or vents or neck gaiters as face coverings on campus.

+- Hand washing: Faculty and staff are encouraged to wash their hands often, according to our workplace protocols.
+Specific times when they should wash their hands include:

+- Transitioning from room to room

+- After using the restroom

+- After sneezing, coughing, or nose blowing

+- Before and after eating

+- After touching commonly used surfaces

+- If it is necessary for them to be in contact with a student.